architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 # Implementing principles and practices

-`architect` follows many of the principles pioneered by agile and championed by devops.
-Versioning infrastructure.
-Tight feedback loops for dev, while maintaining isolation between stages.
-Systems that are consistent, inspectable, transparent, and extensible.
+`architect` follows many of the principles pioneered by agile and championed by devops, namely:

+- Versioned infrastructure
+- Tight feedback loops for dev, while maintaining isolation between stages
+- Systems that are consistent, inspectable, transparent, and extensible

 ### Architecture as text